Pobek/auto-scale-solution/README.md

     - --balance-similar-node-groups
   ```

-After configuring the auto-scaler, whenever an update occurs on the deployment's replica count and the pod is in "Pending" state due to lack of resouces, the auto-scaler will try to scale either of the spot instance-groups node count first and if cannot, will scale the on-demand instance group node count.
+After configuring the auto-scaler, whenever an update occurs on the deployment's replica count and the pod is in "Pending" state due to lack of resources, the auto-scaler will try to scale either of the spot instance-groups node count first and if cannot, will scale the on-demand instance group node count.